BraydenG623/GPTAI_Fitness/README.md

 ---

 GPTAI Fitness is a full-stack application that leverages OpenAI's GPT-4 API to generate personalized workout plans based on user input.
-The application is a combination of a Node.js backend and a simple HTML/CSS/JS frontend.
+The application is a combination of a Node.js backend and a simple HTML/CSS/JS and Bootstrap frontend.

 ---